 Get your people out of the spreadsheets!
-When your people are working in one system, with clearly defined processes, no duplicated data entry, and some automated tasks thrown in for good measure.
+When your people are working in one connected system, with clearly defined business processes, no duplicated data entry, and some automated tasks thrown in for good measure.
 You’ll be able to do more in less time.

 You’re going to stop treading water, and start moving.
-All of a sudden those revenue growing and cost saving projects that have been on the backburner for years, are a good use everyone’s time, because they have time.
+All of a sudden those revenue growing and cost-saving projects that have been on the back-burner for years are a good use everyone’s time because they have time.

 What’s the saying..?
 Start working on your business instead of in your business.

-Bottom line, if it’s not tracking, you don’t know.
+The bottom line, if it’s not tracking, you don’t know.

 If it’s happening in your business, it should be happening in your system.
 You can guess what’s going on, but if you aren’t keeping accurate records, you can’t get accurate reports and that means that you don’t know… there is no way to know.